Dasa: As spiritual entity

 Aurobindo explains that in this verse the struggle between light and darkness, truth and falsehood, divine and undivine is described.

 Hindu Texts

 Rig Veda

-Dasa and related words such as Dasyu are found in the Rig Veda.
+Dāsa and related words such as Dasyu are found in the Rig Veda.
 They have been variously translated, depending on the context.
 These words in some context represent "disorder, chaos and dark side of human nature", and the verses that use the word dasa mostly contrast it with the concepts of "order, purity, goodness and light."
 In other contexts, the word dasa refers to enemies and in other contexts, those who had not adopted the Vedic beliefs.

 A. A. Macdonell and A. B. Keith in 1912 remarked that, "The great difference between the Dasyus and the Aryans was their religion...
 It is significant that constant reference is made to difference in religion between Aryans and Dasa and Dasyu."

 Dasa with the meaning of Barbarians

 Rig Veda 10.22.8 describes Dasyus as "savages" who have no laws, different observances, a-karman (who do not perform rites) and who act against a person without knowing the person.